 If we are lucky, this belief that we can affect the story of our lives is part of our upbringing and of our early experience of life: the caring parents, the great teachers, the older siblings give us ideas like 'you can do this', 'you can belong here', 'you can work to improve the situation you find yourself in', 'you can choose'.
 It isn't always the case: for reasons ranging from the views our parents hold about themselves or the world, to the environments we grow up in, to random twists of fate, to the stories we or society tells about 'people like us', we can find ourselves believing something different.
-This might be: 'There is a circumstance in my life I can't change, that I can't affect in any way,' or 'There's no way for us, or our lives or society, to be different.'
+This might be: 'There is a circumstance in my life I can't change, that I can't affect in any way,' or 'There's no way for us, or our lives or society. to be different.'
 Whether these beliefs appear deliberately or unconsciously, through individuals or societies, they are insidious.
-That's why this work is important, why the stories that each of us tells ourselves about our lives.
+That's why this work is important, why the stories that each of us tells ourselves about our lives is important: we must offer an alternative to the story that we can't effect change in our lives.
 It is in those ways that the work of parents, teachers, social workers, sports coaches and so many more is heroic: because when we are young and impressionable, stories are created for us, through our life experience.
 Those around us when we are young have the power to help us create a story where we can create change in any part of our lives.